Korrbit/ffxi-topaz-octopus/readme.md

 This in intended to allow for deployment flexibility

 ---
-Container and microservices approach for topaz allows you to quickly setup and deploy a ffxi server.
+Container and microservices approach for Topaz allows you to quickly setup and deploy a ffxi server.

 Terraform orchestrates the environments - Infrastructure As Code. (https://www.terraform.io/) You will need to install the terraform client to run terraform init, terraform plan and terraform apply.